xjackk/TwitchTVExpose/README.md

         tagName: "tr"
 ```

-After this, we pass those item views into our composite views with an "itemviewcontainer" like so.
+After this, we pass those item views into our composite views with an `itemviewcontainer` like so.

 ```